junxit/us-congress-code/title-16/chapter-1/sec-407dd.md

 ### Codification

 In subsec. (f), “section 306108 of title 54” substituted for “section 106 of the Historic Preservation Act (90 Stat.
-1320)” on authority of Pub.
+1320) as amended” on authority of Pub.
 L. 113–287, § 6(e), Dec.
 19, 2014, 128 Stat.
 3272, which Act enacted Title 54, National Park Service and Related Programs.